LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 The next two errors(error 10 & 11) is related to the requests we have learned in [Part 4: Aggregations](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) and [Part 5: Mapping workshops](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana).

 During these workshops we have worked with ecommerce data.
 If part 4, we’ve added the ecommerce data to Elasticsearch and named the index (I named mine ecommerce_original_data).
-Then, we had to follow additional steps in `Set up data within Elasticsearch section` in Part 4.
+Then, we had to follow additional steps in `Set up data within Elasticsearch` section in Part 4.

-To set up data within Elasticsearch, we created a new index with a new mapping.
-Then, we had to reindex the data from the original index to the new index we just created.
+To set up data within Elasticsearch, we created a new index with a new mapping(step 1).
+Then, we had to reindex the data from the original index to the new index we just created(step 2).

 We never covered why we had to go through these steps.
 It was all because of the the error message we are about to see next!

-**Imagine that you had just added your dataset into ecommerce_original_data index.
-At this point, we have not created a new index with the customized mapping nor have reindexed original dataset into the new index.**
+**From this point on, imagine that you had just added your dataset into ecommerce_original_data index.**

+**At this point, we have not created a new index with the customized mapping or have reindexed the original dataset into the new index.**

-Before we get started, let's examine what our document looks like in the ecommerce dataset by sending the following request:
+Before we get started, let's get an idea of what our document looks like by sending the following request:

 ```
 GET ecommerce_original_data/_search